GeorgeSchiro/ReplaceText/README.md

 -CaseInsensitiveSearch=False

-    Set this switch True and the original version plus both uppercase and lowercase versions of each given -OldText value (not mixed-case versions) will be replaced (see -OldText below).
+    Set this switch True and the original version plus both uppercase and lowercase versions of each given -OldText string (not mixed-case versions) will be replaced (see -OldText below).

 -CopyResultsToSTDOUT=False